quangis/quangis-workflow/README.md

 The `transformation-algebra` module can also be used as a command-line interface to manipulate this data.
 You can also use it to get visualizations and diagnostics information.
-Run `python -m transformation_algebra -h` for a full overview of its capabilities.
+Run `python -m transformation_algebra --help` for a full overview of its capabilities.

--   The `graph` subcommand can use the CCT expressions of the [tools](tools/tools.ttl) to turn [workflow](workflows/) graphs into transformation graphs.
+-   The `graph` subcommand can use the CCT expressions of the [tools](tools/tools.ttl) to turn [workflow](workflows/) graphs into transformation graphs, and write them to a file or upload them to a graph store.
 For example:
     ```
     python -m transformation_algebra graph \
         --language=cct --tools=tools/tools.ttl \